 The expectation is that pupils will have been taught all nine key concepts of ICT capability in their ICT lessons.
-This provides the foundation for the application and further development of the ICT key concepts across the curriculum.
+This provides the foundation for the application and further development of these ICT key concepts across the curriculum.
 The nine key concepts are shown in the diagram on the opposite page.

-Although many of the key concepts could be applied and developed in history, some are more significant than others.
-The four ICT key concepts, highlighted in the diagram, that are particularly significant for history are:
+Although many of the ICT key concepts could be applied and developed in geography, some are more significant than others.
+The four ICT key concepts, highlighted in the diagram, that are particularly significant for geography are:

 - using data and information sources;

 - searching and selecting;

-- fitness for purpose;
+- organising and investigating;

 - refining and presenting information.